mattermost/docs/source/guides/contribute-to-documentation.rst

 How to get started
 ------------------

 The fastest way to get started with a documentation contribution is to find something you want to change in the documentation, such as a typo or link fix, or updating content for clarity.
-Select **Edit** in the top-right corner of the page.
+Once you've found a page you want to update, select **Edit** in the top-right corner of that page.

 .. image:: ../images/edit-on-github.png
     :height: 50